en

 Tsuruma Park

-One of the most popular parks in Nagoya, Tsuruma park is well known for its cherry blossoms during spring and it’s variety of photo spots.
-It is divided into a Western-style garden and a Japanese-style garden.
-This makes it a unique experience because you can flip from one style to the other just by walking a bit around the park.
+One of the most popular parks in Nagoya, Tsuruma park is well known for its cherry blossoms during spring and its variety of floral photo spots.
+You can often spot photographers here taking photos of whatever seasonal plants are blooming.
+There are also often performances held in the central gazebo pictured above.
+Not pictured is the awesome kids playground and sports complex on the other side of the park.
+It is divided into a Western-style garden and a Japanese-style garden, which makes it a unique experience.

 Tsuruma Park (鶴舞公園)